rjames187/notes/gfs.md

 Such mutations have atomicity provided by namespace locking

-A file region is consistent if all clients see the same data regardless of replica
+A file region is *consistent* if all clients see the same data regardless of replica

+A file region is *defined* if mutations happen in their entirety (no partial writes)

+Concurrent successful mutations leave a region consistent but undefined (incorrect)

+A failed mutation makes the region inconsistent and undefined

+How GFS guarantees regions are defined:
+- Applies mutations in the same order in all replicas
+- Uses chunk version numbers to detect stale replicas because of chunkserver downtime

+GFS identifies failed chunkservers by handshakes

+GFS detects data corruption via checksums

+If GFS detects a problem with a replica, it is restored from other replicas

+#### Implications for Applications

+GFS applications must accomodate the relaxed consistency model

 ## System Interactions